-You can link your PLAN to a few “greater good” benefits/results – so you super-charge wanting to succeed.
-You can remember to celebrate small successes on your way to your big success.
+Finally, you should also remember to celebrate small successes on your way to your big successes.

-What’s something which comes to your mind and heart when you read about self sabotaging behaviors, the 3 C’s and Clunk, Plan, Push?
+What’s something which comes to your mind and heart when you read about self sabotaging behaviors?
+Do you relate to any of these 3 C’s ?
+What are your thoughts on Clunk, Plan, Push?
 Share your personal story down below!